Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Introduction

 \section{Introduction}

+Many computational imaging systems are governed by inverse problems of the form $\Psi = A P$, where $\Psi$ refers to measurements, $A$ is a large physics operator and $P$ is the latent image or field to be reconstructed.
+In practice, both reconstruction quality and runtime are limited by repeatedly applying and inverting $A$, especially when sensing is sparse, limited-view, or geometrically irregular.
+This bottleneck is central to wave-based imaging and is particularly acute in three-dimensional photoacoustic computed tomography (PACT).
 Photoacoustic computed tomography (PACT) has emerged as a powerful hybrid imaging modality that combines the optical contrast of diffuse optical tomography with the spatial resolution of ultrasonography \cite{wang2012photoacoustic,wang2016practical,wong2017fast}.
 By converting light absorption into ultrasonic waves through transient thermoelastic expansion, PACT serves as a noninvasive, high-resolution imaging modality at depths beyond the optical diffusion limit \cite{xia2014photoacoustic,zhou2016tutorial}.
 This unique capability enables detailed structural, functional and molecular imaging with rich intrinsic contrast and minimal speckle artifacts, making it complementary to other mainstream imaging modalities such as MRI, CT and X-ray imaging \cite{feinberg2012rapid,rahbar2013clinical}.
-More recently, several PACT systems with three-dimensional (3D) field-of-view (FOV) have been proposed \cite{lin2021high,cao2023single,brecht2009whole}, which outperforms the 2D PACT system in terms of imaging depth and quality.
+More recently, several PACT systems with three-dimensional (3D) field-of-view (FOV) have been proposed \cite{lin2021high,cao2023single,brecht2009whole}, which outperform the 2D PACT system in terms of imaging depth and quality.
 3D PACT enables various preclinical studies \cite{brecht2009whole,jathoul2015deep,gottschalk2019rapid} and clinical practice \cite{matsumoto2018visualising,oraevsky2018full}, with applications including 3D transcranial imaging \cite{huang2025fast} and whole body 3D imaging of live animals \cite{choi2023DLPACT}.

 While advances in three-dimensional (3D) PACT systems have enabled impressive imaging performance, significant challenges remain.
 For example, a high-resolution 3D PACT system \cite{cao2023single,choi2023DLPACT} requires extensive resources, including dense transducer arrays and prolonged imaging times (e.g., a single 10-second breath-hold for breast imaging).
-These requirements impose limitations on imaging speed, cost and patient comfort, especially in resource-constrained or clinical settings where reducing scan time and transducer count is paramount.
+These requirements impose limitations on imaging speed, cost, and patient comfort, especially in resource-constrained or clinical settings where reducing scan time and transducer count is paramount.